Azure/azure-sdk-for-python/sdk/digitaltwins/azure-digitaltwins/samples/Readme.md

 ### Create digital twin relationships

 `upsert_relationship` creates a relationship on a digital twin provided with Id of a digital twin, name of relationship such as "contains", Id of an relationship such as "FloorContainsRoom" and an application/json relationship to be created.
 Must contain property with key "\$targetId" to specify the target of the relationship.
-Sample payloads for relationships can be found [here](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/digitaltwins/azure-digital/samples/dtdl/relationships/hospitalRelationships..json "RelationshipExamples").
+Sample payloads for relationships can be found in the samples/dtdl/relationships folder.

 ```Python Snippet:dt_scenario.py
 with open(r"dtdl\relationships\hospitalRelationships.json") as f: